lucaszischka/FirstOpenViews/README.md

 # License

 FirstOpenViews is available under the MIT license.
-See [the LICENSE file](LICENSE) for more information.
+See [the LICENSE file](LICENSE.txt) for more information.

 # Credits

-FirstOpenViews is a project of [@LucasMucGH](https://github.com/LucasMucGH).
+FirstOpenViews is a project of [@lucaszischka](https://github.com/lucaszischka).